Nexmo/nexmo-developer/_documentation/en/client-sdk/setup/set-up-push-notifications/android.md

 If you do not have one already, create a class (service) that extends `FirebaseMessagingService`.

-In order for Nexmo to be able to send push notifications to a device, the Nexmo server has to know the device `token`, also known as `InstanceID`.
+In order for Vonage API application to be able to send push notifications to a device, the Vonage server has to know the device `token`, also known as `InstanceID`.

 In your class that extends `FirebaseMessagingService`,  override `onNewToken()` method and update the `NexmoClient` by passing new `token`:

 ```tabbed_content
 source: '_tutorials_tabbed_content/client-sdk/setup/push-notifications/android/firebase-new-token'
 ```
-git

 Make sure your service is declared in your `AndroidManifest.xml` (typically `app/src/main/AndroidManifest.xml`) by adding `service` tag inside `application` tag:

 ```xml